MARIETTA BANKRUPTCY ATTORNEY

+How can a Marietta bankruptcy attorney help me?
 More and more families throughout the U.S. are finding it difficult to keep up with mortgage payments, are falling behind on credit card bills or are slipping deeper into debt.
 Those who have found themselves in this worrying situation often do not know where to turn for assistance or do not know which steps to take in order to get their lives back on track.
 For this reason, the team at Blevins & Hong, P.C. is dedicated to helping families and individuals throughout Marietta.
-You can have peace of mind knowing that a strong legal representative is on your side fighting to help you get through this difficult time in your life.
+You can have peace of mind knowing that a strong legal representative or Marietta bankruptcy attorney is on your side fighting to help you get through this difficult time in your life.
 We even offer a free case evaluation so that you can tell us the details of your case completely free of charge.

-Before you file for bankruptcy, you should seek to determine if there is a bankruptcy alternative which could suit your situation and specific needs.
+Before you file for bankruptcy, you should seek to determine if there is a bankruptcy alternative for your situation and specific needs.
 A loan modification, debt settlement, debt consolidation, short sale, or deed in lieu could help you and your family and get your lives back on track without needing to file for bankruptcy.

-When considering bankruptcy, one of the things which families will have to evaluate is whether it will benefit their specific situation.
-Every case is different and the benefits will vary based on the unique aspects of the case.
+When considering bankruptcy, one thing families have to evaluate is whether it will benefit their specific situation.
+Every case is different, and the benefits will vary from case to case.
 However, one benefit which is the same across the board is the elimination of debt.
 Talk to an attorney from the team if you want to discover exactly how this tool could help you.

-When seeking to determine whether bankruptcy is right for you, you will first need to evaluate which type of bankruptcy best suits your specific situation.
-Chapter 7 bankruptcy is also known as liquidation bankruptcy as it essentially eliminates credit card debt, medical bills, and more.
-This type of bankruptcy is the common image of getting a clean slate after bankruptcy.
+When trying to determine if bankruptcy is right for you, you will first need to evaluate which type of bankruptcy applies to your specific situation.
+For example, many people opt for Chapter 7 bankruptcy, also known as liquidation bankruptcy, because it essentially eliminates credit card debt, medical bills, and more.
+Moreover, this type of bankruptcy leads to the “clean slate” many people think of after bankruptcy.

-What is Chapter 13 bankruptcy and how does it differ from Chapter 7 bankruptcy?
+What is Chapter 13 bankruptcy, and how does it differ from Chapter 7 bankruptcy?
 First of all, in order to qualify for Chapter 7 bankruptcy, the individual must first pass the means test.
-If their income is too high, then they may be able to qualify under Chapter 13 bankruptcy.
-This provides a three to five year time frame in which they can repay their debts.
-It also puts a stay on all legal actions from collections agencies.
+However, if their income is too high, they may be able to qualify under Chapter 13 bankruptcy.
+Bankruptcy under this chapter provides a three to five year time frame in which they can repay their debts.
+Additionally, it puts a stay on all legal actions from collections agencies.

-When people find themselves in difficult financial situations, one of the most worrisome aspects of the situation is the threat of foreclosure.
-Being forced out of your home is one of the most traumatizing events that a family could have to go through and it will leave a long-lasting negative mark on your credit score.
-In order to avoid foreclosure from affecting your family, the firm could help you fight it through a short sale, deed in lieu, or through loan modification.
+When people find themselves in difficult financial situations, one of the biggest concerns is the threat of foreclosure.
+Being forced out of your home is one of the most traumatizing events a family could endure.
+Moreover, foreclosure can leave a long-lasting negative mark on your credit score.
+Therefore, to avoid foreclosure, our firm can help you fight it through a short sale, deed in lieu, or loan modification.

-What happens after an individual files for bankruptcy?
-What are the long-lasting repercussions and how could it affect your credit rating?
-What many people do not realize is that the effect it has on your credit score is not permanent.
-Also, the peace of mind which comes from the elimination of debt is priceless.
-Although some fear the stigma which may result from filing for bankruptcy, the good far outweighs the bad.
+What happens after filing for bankruptcy?
+Can long-lasting repercussions affect your credit rating?
+Many people do not realize that the effect bankruptcy has on your credit score is not permanent.
+Also, the peace of mind after eliminating debt is priceless.
+Some still fear the stigma which may result from filing for bankruptcy.
+However, the good far outweighs the bad.

 What is a loan modification?
-This alternative to bankruptcy allows the individual to repay their debt, but under different terms.
-The monthly repayments can be reworked to better suit your budget and the interests rates can also be lowered.
-Not only that, but late fees can be waived and the overall amount owed may even be reduced.
-Although there are many benefits to a loan modification, be aware there are organizations in operation that promise impressive results but fail to deliver on their claims.
+This alternative to bankruptcy allows the individual to repay their debt under different terms.
+Monthly payments can be reworked to better suit your budget, and interests rates can also be lowered.
+Moreover, late fees can be waived,and the overall amount owed may even be reduced.
+Truly there are many benefits to a loan modification.
+Nevertheless, there are organizations that promise impressive results but fail to deliver on their claims.

 What should you do when you are unable to keep up with mortgage payments?
 Is there a better way to avoid foreclosure than filing for bankruptcy?
 Both short sales and deeds in lieu of foreclosure are ways to allow people to avoid foreclosure.
-A short sale involves selling the home or property and handing over the proceeds of the home to the bank, even though it is less than the amount owed.
-A deed in lieu means that the individual signs over the deed of their home to the bank voluntarily rather than being foreclosed on.
+Short sales involves selling the home or property and handing over the proceeds of the home to the bank, even though it is less than the amount owed.
+However, a deed in lieu means that the individual signs over the deed of their home to the bank voluntarily rather than being foreclosed on.

 Debt settlement is a good option for many people, especially those who don’t meet the criteria for bankruptcy.
 In fact, it can actually help your credit, making it a great alternative to bankruptcy for some.
 Still, it isn’t a good fit for everyone.
 A bankruptcy attorney can help you weigh the options.

-When you fall behind on vehicle payments or other secured loans, that is a loan where collateral is involved, you run the risk of having the item in question repossessed.
-It is important to understand how repossession works in Georgia and what your options are to avoid having something repossessed.
-If have already had something repossessed, it is imperative that you seek help immediately, before it is too late.
+When you fall behind on vehicle payments or other secured loans (loans where collateral is involved) you run the risk of having the item in question repossessed.
+Therefore, it is important to understand how repossession works in Georgia and what options you have to avoid having something repossessed.
+Nevertheless, if you have already had something repossessed, it is imperative that you seek help immediately — before it is too late.

 People have many misconceptions about bankruptcy.
-If you are considering bankruptcy but are afraid to, your fear may be the result of a bankruptcy myth.
+Thus, if you are considering bankruptcy but are afraid to, your fear may be the result of a bankruptcy myth.
 Make sure to get all the facts from a bankruptcy attorney before making the decision to file or not to file.

 A means test helps determine your eligibility for bankruptcy.
-Most people think of Chapter 7 bankruptcy when they are considering bankruptcy, so understanding how the means test works for Chapter 7 is important to making an educated decision.
-There are really three phases to the means test, examining income, living expenses, and disposable income.
+Most people think of Chapter 7 bankruptcy when they are considering bankruptcy.
+Hence, understanding how the means test works for Chapter 7 is important to making an educated decision.
+There are really three phases to the means test: examining income, living expenses, and disposable income.

 Being overwhelmed with credit card debt can affect your quality of life and even your health.
 Even though you may feel you have no way out, you actually do have several options.
-Some options do involve bankruptcy, but there are alternatives to bankruptcy that may also bring you the relief you need.
-Every situation is different, so seeking advice from a qualified bankruptcy attorney is always a good ides.
+Some options involve bankruptcy, but there are alternatives to bankruptcy that may also bring you relief.
+Every situation is different, so talking to a qualified bankruptcy attorney is always a good ides.